oqyh/cs2-Chat-Logger-GoldKingZ/README.md

   // If Its Enabled Logs Will Located in ../addons/counterstrikesharp/plugins/Chat_Logger/logs/ "CLModeLogs": false,

-  // you can use these in Connect or Disconnect Message
+  // you can use these in LogChatFormat and LogDiscordChatFormat
   //{TIME} == Time
   //{DATE} == Date
   //{MESSAGE} == Player Message